 The maximum Thermal Design Power is the power in Watts that the CPU will consume in the worst case scenario.
 The lithography is the semiconductor manufacturing technology being used to create the CPU - the smaller this is, the more transistors that can be fit into the CPU, and the closer the connections.
 For both the lithography and the TDP, it is the lower the better, because a lower number means a lower amount of power is necessary to run the CPU, and consequently a lower amount of heat is produced.

 The Core i5-3337U 1.8GHz has a 18 Watt lower Maximum TDP than the Core i5-3230M 2.6GHz (though they were created with the same size 22 nm manufacturing technology).
 What this means is the Core i5-3337U 1.8GHz will consume slightly less power and consequently produce less heat, enabling more prolonged computational tasks with fewer adverse effects.
 This will lower your yearly electricity bill slightly, as well as prevent you from having to invest in extra cooling mechanisms (unless you overclock).

-The Core i5-3230M 2.6GHz has an on-board GPU, which means that it will be capable of running basic graphics applications (i.e., games) without the need for a dedicated graphics card.
-The Core i5-3337U 1.8GHz, however, does not, and you will probably have to look for a dedicated card if you wish to use it at all.
+The Core i5-3230M 2.6GHz and the Core i5-3337U 1.8GHz both have an on-board GPU, which means that they will be capable of running basic graphics applications (i.e., games) without the need for a dedicated graphics card.

 On-board GPUs tend to be fairly awful in comparison to dedicated cards from the likes of AMD or Nvidia, but as they are built into the CPU, they also tend to be cheaper and require far less power to run (this makes them a good choice for laptops).
 We would recommend a dedicated card for running the latest games, but integrated GPUs are improving all the time and casual gamers may find less recent games perform perfectly acceptably.